pablospizzamiglio/learn-rust/README.md

 - `cargo run` compiles your project and runs the resulting executable in a single step.

-- `cargo check` makes sure your project compiles witout producing an executable.
+- `cargo check` makes sure your project compiles without producing an executable.